Computer Bismarck: Development

 Trip Hawkins (shown in 1983) convinced Joel Billings to develop the game also for the Apple II computer.

 The game was originally developed for the Tandy Corporation's TRS-80.
-Two months into development, Billings met with Trip Hawkins, then a marketing manager at Apple Computer, via a venture capitalist, who convinced Billings to develop the game for the Apple II; he commented that the computer's capacity for color graphics made it the best platform for strategy games.
+When starting up SSI, Billing's uncle introduced him to venture capitalists.
+Two months into development, a venture capitalist connected Billings with Trip Hawkins, then a marketing manager at Apple Computer, who convinced Billings to develop the game for the Apple II.
+Hawkins commented that the computer's capacity for color graphics made it the best platform for strategy games and could reach a wider audience.
+Hawkins joined SSI's board of directors soon after.
 In October 1979, Billings' uncle gave him an Apple II.
 Billings and Lyons then converted their existing code to work on the Apple II and used a graphics software package to generate the game's map.
+Lyons considered the graphics the most challenging part of development.